4.1. Set traffic control (tcset

 shaping algorithm. defaults to htb (recommended).

---iptables use iptables to traffic control.
+--iptables use iptables for traffic control.

 Routing: